soerenschneider/vault-ssh-cli/README.md

 All configuration variables must be prefixed with `SSH_KEY_SIGNER`.

 ### Configuration Files
-By default, config files named `config.yaml` are sought for at locations `$HOME/.config/ssh-key-signer` and `/etc/ssh-key-signer`.
+By default, config files named `config.yaml` are sought for at locations `$HOME/.config/vault-ssh-cli` and `/etc/vault-ssh-cli`.

 ## Automating Key Signatures
-`ssh-key-signer` is suited to be scheduled continuously by an external actor such as systemd or (Kubernetes) cron jobs and only renew a certificate after its expiration period has passed a certain threshold.
+`vault-ssh-cli` is suited to be scheduled continuously by an external actor such as systemd or (Kubernetes) cron jobs and only renew a certificate after its expiration period has passed a certain threshold.

 ## Metrics